iworks/og/readme.txt

 * Added og:site_name.
 * Added profile:first_name, profile:last_name & profile:username props for [Arek](http://arek.bibliotekarz.com/).
 * Added tags.
-* Added twitter tags.
+* Added Twitter tags.
 * Added usage of site icon when is no icon - all cases.

 = 2.2.0 (2015-08-19) =
 * IMPROVEMENT: added the site icon as og:image for the home page.

 = 2.1.0 (2015-05-21) =
-* IMPROVEMENT: added checking site locale with facebook allowed locale.
+* IMPROVEMENT: added checking site locale with Facebook allowed locale.

 = 2.0.0 (2014-12-11) =
 * IMPROVEMENT: added check to post_content exists for CPT without this field.